-Instead, the first step you should take is to assess where your are in order to make the best plans for your future.
-So while it might not feel like it, there is no better time for you to conduct an audit of your business.
+Instead, the first step you should take is to assess where you are in order to make the best plans for your future.
+So while it might not feel like it, there is no better time for you to audit your business.

-What is an audit and why do you need it regularly?
+What is an audit and why do you need to audit your business regularly?

-Think of an audit like a review of your overall business health.
+Think of an audit as a review of your overall business health.
 If you come from an accounting background you should be quite familiar with the term and application to finances only.